Emotional & Spiritual Help Emotional and Spiritual Support for the Entire Family

 Whether your family members live locally or are long-distance caregivers, our social workers bring your family together, help you communicate feelings and concerns and provide reconciliation.
 This may include reuniting estranged family members or helping someone write a letter to communicate feelings that he or she has not expressed.

 Our social workers also offer assistance in so many practical ways, providing assistance with advance directives, living wills and healthcare surrogate information.
-They are here to help you navigate complex billing systems and connect you with essential community resources.
+Additionally, they are here to help you navigate complex billing systems and connect you with essential community resources.

 Spiritual support Spiritual needs may become important if you and your loved ones are coping with serious illness.